 Different spatial interpolation methods have already been utilized in related fields: generally, the geostatistical approach including Theissen method, inverse distance weighted (IDW) method, spline method, and kriging ordinary method (ESRI 2008).

-From the reviewed literature of the results, research on spatial interpolation methods of rainfall approved by Naoum & Tsanis (2004), Chen & Liu (2012), Qulin & Xiao (2014), Wu et al. (2016), and Yilmaz & Uysal (2017) found that every technique has its preferences and weaknesses in light of its objectives, and subsequently, the ideal introduction strategy to be received shifts for various propositions.
-The IDW method which offers consideration regarding both the smoothness and exactness of the interpolation surface pays attention to both the smoothness and precision of the interpolation surface.
+From a review of the literature, research on spatial interpolation methods of rainfall approved by Naoum & Tsanis (2004), Chen & Liu (2012), Qulin & Xiao (2014), Wu et al. (2016), and Yilmaz & Uysal (2017) found that every technique has its preferences and weaknesses in light of its objectives, and subsequently, the ideal introduction strategy shifts for various propositions.
+The IDW method pays attention to both the smoothness and precision of the interpolation surface.
 Goovaerts (2000) considers it to be the most suitable interpolation method and to be less accurate than geostatistical approaches for estimating monthly and annual rainfall.